logo

 Abstract

 Injustices are prevalent in food systems, where the accumulation of vast wealth is possible for a few, yet one in ten people remain hungry.
-This study combines aquatic food production, distribution, and consumption data with national policy documents for 194 countries to explore whether barriers to participation explain unequal benefit distributions.
-Using Bayesian models, economic and political barriers are associated with lower wealth-based benefits, while social barriers are linked to lower welfare-based benefits.
-Policy analyses reveal a frequent failure to address political and gender-based barriers; however, policies linked to more just outcomes center human rights, inclusive decision-making, and addressing injustice drivers.
+Here, for 194 countries we combine aquatic food production, distribution and consumption data with corresponding national policy documents and, drawing on theories of social justice, explore whether barriers to participation explain unequal distributions of benefits.
+Using Bayesian models, we find economic and political barriers are associated with lower wealth-based benefits; countries produce and consume less when wealth, formal education and voice and accountability are lacking.
+In contrast, social barriers are associated with lower welfare-based benefits; aquatic foods are less affordable where gender inequality is greater.
+Our analyses of policy documents reveal a frequent failure to address political and gender-based barriers.
+However, policies linked to more just food system outcomes centre principles of human rights, specify inclusive decision-making processes and identify and challenge drivers of injustice.

 Publisher